Mjölnir: Nordic Bronze Age and potential Proto-Indo-European origins

 Nordic Bronze Age petroglyphs depict figures holding hammers and hammer-like weapons, such as axes.
 Some scholars have proposed these to depict precursors to Mjölnir.
 As scholar Rudolf Simek summarizes, "as the Bronze Age rock carvings of axe or hammer-bearing god-like figures show, [Mjölnir] played a role as a consecratory instrument early on, probably in a fertility cult ... ".

-Thor is one various deities associated with or personifying thunder who wields a hammer-like object associated with phenomena such as lighting or fire in a variety of myth bodies.
+Thor is one of various deities associated with or personifying thunder who wields a hammer-like object associated with phenomena such as lightning or fire in a variety of myth bodies.
 In some cases these hammer-like objects return to the deity when thrown or result in changes in weather.
 Examples frequently cited by scholars include Vedic Indra, who wields a lightning spear; Jupiter, who throws lightning bolts; and the Celtic deity Dagda, who carries a club.
 Numerous scholars have identified the concept of Thor and his hammer, like Indra, Zeus, and the Dagda, as stemming from Proto-Indo-European mythology.

 Relationship to the swastika and Icelandic folk belief

 The swastika appears on a variety of objects produced or used by the ancient Germanic peoples.
 In late Icelandic folk belief, Icelandic grimoires list the swastika symbol as 'Thor's hammer'.
 According to runologists Mindy MacLeod and Bernard Mees, "By early modern times, the description 'Thor's hammer' had come to be applied to swastikas ('sun-wheels'), not the hammer symbols seen in medieval runic inscriptions.
 Similarly, terms once used for other symbols had also come to be associated with new forms, often of unclear origin."
-Other scholars have proposed that the swastika represented Thor's hammer among the ancient Germanic peoples form an early date.
+Other scholars have proposed that the swastika represented Thor's hammer among the ancient Germanic peoples from an early date.
 English folklorist Hilda Ellis Davidson surveys the swastika's use in the ancient archaeological Germanic record (up to 1964) and concludes that "Thor was the sender of lightning and the god who dealt out both sunshine and rain to men, and it seems likely the swastika as well as the hammer sign was connected with him."